davelens/fvtt-party-resources/README.md

 Party Resources is a system-agnostic FoundryVTT module that allows you to manage party-wide, numeric values that persist between sessions.

+## State of development (2024 and onwards)
+Currently, development on this module is on indefinite hiatus due to certain lifestyle changes I had to make for my health.
+I will do what is necessary to keep the module play nice with Foundry's major updates, at least until they decide to overhaul the way the module stores its data.
+Pull requests without major changes (translations, typos, CSS bugs,...) will continue to be reviewed and merged, with the occassional release.

+Thank you for understanding!

 ## Features
 * Add/Edit/Delete custom resources, with optional icon images
 * Increment/decrement resource values